kevbradwick/kraken-spot/README.md

 ## Features

-This library is currently in development so *should not* be used in production.
 The following endpoints are currently supported;

 | Endpoint Set | Supported |
 | ------ | ------- |